 In recent years, many successful investment strategies have been based around the assumption of continued low and stable inflation.
-With global economy recovering strongly from the COVID-19 pandemic, inflation risk has recently lifted.
+With the global economy recovering strongly from the COVID-19 pandemic, inflation risk has increased.

 In this article, we look at how rising inflation could affect the economy and investment markets.

 - Inflation is a sustained rise in the price of goods and services in an economy

 - Rising inflation can harm the economy by creating business and investor uncertainty

 - Rising inflation can also place upward pressure on interest rates and downward pressure on some asset prices

 - To guard against these risks, it is important to make sure your portfolio is well diversified

 What is inflation?